2018 Big Ten Conference football season

-Previous season

-Ohio State defeated Wisconsin, 27–21, in the Big Ten Football Championship Game.

-Eight teams participated in bowl games in the 2017 season and the league went a very impressive 7–1 in those games, however the Big Ten failed to land a team in the 2017 College Football Playoff.
-Iowa defeated Boston College, 27-20, in the Pinstripe Bowl.
-Purdue won, 38–35, over Arizona in the Foster Farms Bowl.
-Michigan State defeated Washington State, 42–17, in the Holiday Bowl.
-Northwestern defeated Kentucky, 24–23, at the Music City Bowl.
-Ohio State defeated USC, 24–7, in the Cotton Bowl.
-Wisconsin defeated Miami (FL), 34–24, in the Orange Bowl.
-Penn State defeated Washington by a score of 35–28 in the Fiesta Bowl.
-Michigan lost to South Carolina, 26–19, in the Outback Bowl.

 Preseason

 2018 Big Ten Spring Football and number of signees on signing day:

 Recruiting classes

 Big Ten Media Days

 The Big Ten conducted its annual media days at the Chicago Marriott Downtown Chicago Magnificent Mile in Chicago, IL on July 23–24.
 The event commenced with a speech by Big Ten commissioner Jim Delany, and all 14 teams sent their head coaches and two selected players to speak with members of the media.
 The event along with all speakers and interviews were broadcast live on the Big Ten Network.
 The teams and representatives in respective order were as follows:

 Preseason media polls

 The Big Ten Media Days concluded with its annual preseason media polls in early August.
 Since 1992, the credentialed media has gotten the preseason champion correct just five times.
 Only eight times has the preseason pick even made it to the Big Ten title game.
 Below are the results of the media poll with total points received next to each school and first-place votes in parentheses.